puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/classes_quest.md

 class lvmguide (
 {% endhighlight %}

-Notice that instead of the usual curly bracket, there is an open parenthesis at the end of this first line, and it isn't until after the closing paranthesis that we see the opening curly bracket.
+Notice that instead of the usual curly bracket, there is an open parenthesis at the end of this first line, and it isn't until after the closing parenthesis that we see the opening curly bracket.

 {% highlight puppet %}
 class lvmguide (